Here Are Our Top 10 Insider Tips To Surviving a Long Layover

 Stretch your legs and your travel experience at the same time by flitting over to the nearest city centre to do some exploring.
 Take in the sights and make note of where you might like to return for a longer visit.

-“Specifically in Europe, there are usually really good public transport links to the city from the airport so even with only 5 to 6 hours, you could nip in for a walk around and then back to the airport instead of just sitting around.
-Amsterdam comes specifically to mind here as well as Munich!”
-Kate Neufeld of Burlington
+Specifically in Europe, there are usually really good public transit links to the city from the airport.
+Even with only 5–6 hours, you could nip in for a walk around and then back to the airport instead of just sitting around.

 4. Squeeze in a light workout

 There's no need to overdo it with a challenging HIIT routine, but one of the best ways you can spend your layover is by moving your body.
-Whether that means just exploring the airport terminal, taking the kids to a park to play, or finding a quiet area to do some gentle stretching, your body will thank you.
+Whether that means just exploring the airport terminal, taking the kids to a park or finding a quiet area to do some gentle stretching, your body will thank you.

 5. Hop on a guided tour